wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Often it is more interesting to follow expression over time rather than compare it at one specific timepoint, e.g. when tracking the response to a drug, a change in growth conditions, regulation of organ development and so on.
-Given the cost of -omics measurements, a major challenge is to select optimal time points for sampling, balancing the information obtained with the investment.
+Given the cost of omics measurements, a major challenge is to select optimal time points for sampling, balancing the information obtained with the investment.
 Subsequent analyses include clustering to find similarly regulated genes (see below and ) and more advanced methods that try to identify